Hueyatlaco: Aftermath

 In a letter to Quaternary Research, Irwin-Williams objected to several points in the article by Steen-McIntyre et al.; Malde and Steen-McIntyre responded with a point-by-point rebuttal.

 Steen-McIntyre claims that some of the original research team were harassed, viewed as incompetent, or saw their careers hampered due to their involvement in such a controversial and anomalous investigation.

-In 1990, Frison and Walker discuss possible pre-clovis sites dating to perhaps 20,000ybp but argued against human habitation of Hueyatlaco ca. 250,000ybp.
-They argue that the stone tools found at the site are "entirely too modern" to have possibly been manufactured by hominids of that era, and that the animal remains at the site are consistent with fauna that thrived no earlier than the last glacial maximum ca. 18,000 to 20,000ybp.
+In 1990, Frison and Walker discuss possible pre-clovis sites dating to perhaps 20,000 ybp but argued against human habitation of Hueyatlaco ca. 250,000 ybp.
+They argue that the stone tools found at the site are "entirely too modern" to have possibly been manufactured by hominids of that era, and that the animal remains at the site are consistent with fauna that thrived no earlier than the last glacial maximum ca. 18,000 to 20,000 ybp.

-In 1996, Steen-McIntyre appeared on the television special "The Mysterious Origins of Man."
-Narrated by Charlton Heston, the program detailed a variety of claims that contradicted or challenged the scientific consensus about humanity's genesis and development.
-Frank Steiger posted a rebuttal of the program, including Steen-McIntyre's statements, on a talk.origins discussion board.
-However, Steiger's rebuttal claims that Steen-McIntyre discovered "an arrowhead" in New Mexico rather than multiple artifacts in Mexico.
-It is unclear if the error is Steiger's, or a misstatement on the television special.
-Moreover, Steiger's rebuttal makes no mention of the multiple peer-reviewed papers that appear to support the anomalously old age of tool-bearing strata at Hueyatlaco.
-Again, it's uncertain if the program failed to accurately outline the findings of Steen-McIntyre or if Steiger's rebuttal was incomplete.

-Biostratigraphic researcher Sam VanLandingham has published two peer-reviewed analyses that confirm the earlier findings of ca. 250,000ybp for the tool-bearing strata at Hueyatlaco.
-His 2004 analysis found that Hueyatlaco samples could be dated to the Sangamonian Stage (ca. 80,000 to 220,000ybp) by the presence of multiple diatom species, one of which first appeared during this era and others that became extinct by the era's end.
+Biostratigraphic researcher Sam VanLandingham has published two peer-reviewed analyses that confirm the earlier findings of ca. 250,000 ybp for the tool-bearing strata at Hueyatlaco.
+His 2004 analysis found that Hueyatlaco samples could be dated to the Sangamonian Stage (ca. 80,000 to 220,000 ybp) by the presence of multiple diatom species, one of which first appeared during this era and others that became extinct by the era's end.
 VanLandingham's 2006 paper refined and re-confirmed his 2004 findings.

 In 2008 during a Geological Society of America conference, Joseph Liddicoat presented paleomagnetic research into the volcanic ash at Hueyatlaco.
-The ash was dated to sometime after the Brunhes–Matuyama reversal, ca. 780,000ybp.
+The ash was dated to sometime after the Brunhes–Matuyama reversal, ca. 780,000 ybp.